Sheep’s Head Way – 6 Days

 |BOOKING||BOOK THIS TOUR|

 - Day 1 / Arrive at Dublin or Cork Airport and take public transport to Bantry

 - Day 2 / Bantry to Glanlough

-- On the first day of your tour, you will walk from Bantry to Glanlough overlooking Bantry Bay and Whiddy Island.
-On today’s trail, you will walk along a beautiful ridge before making your way down into Glanlough.
-Distance; 16km, Ascent; 280 m/1148 ft, Approximate walking time; 4.5 hours
+On the first day of your tour, you will walk from Bantry to Glanlough overlooking Bantry Bay and Whiddy Island.
+On today’s walking trail, you will walk along a beautiful ridge before making your way down into Glanlough.

 - Day 3 / Glanlough to Kilcrohane

 - Day 4 / Kilcrohane to Durrus

-- Durrus, the largest village on the peninsula, is today’s destination and the trail takes you there along undisturbed paths and winding roads.
-Passing through this area you will see evidence of the extensive activity from pre-Christian times, in the form of standing stones, wells and burial grounds’.
-Distance; 17km, Ascent; 280m, Approximate walking time; 5.5 hours
+Durrus, the largest village on the peninsula, is today’s destination.
+The walking trail takes you along undisturbed paths and winding roads where you will see evidence of the extensive activity from pre-Christian times, in the form of standing stones, wells and burial grounds.

 - Day 5 / Durrus to Bantry